- Starting Plants From Seeds – Tips To Ensure Success

-The classic book The Secret Life of Plants by Peter Tompkins and Christopher Bird documents many scientific, statistically-significant studies done on the fascinating relationship between sound and music and plants.
+The 1973 book The Secret Life of Plants by Peter Tompkins and Christopher Bird shares many anecdotes (some more believable than others) about the fascinating relationship between music and plants.

-The right sounds can produce tremendous improvements in growth, and the wrong sounds can do just the opposite.
-Plants are more aware of their surroundings than we think, probably much more so than us!
+Apparently, the right sounds can produce tremendous improvements in growth, and the wrong sounds can do just the opposite.

-Here, I just want to give you a taste of what some researchers have observed with respect to plants and music, and sound and plants.
-This has direct implications for organic gardening.
+Here, I want to give you a taste of what some researchers have observed with respect to plants and music, and sound and plants.

-Dorothy Retallack did many controlled greenhouse experiments with different genres of music and plants.
+Dorothy Retallack did many greenhouse experiments with different genres of music and plants.

 T.C.
-Singh, head of the department of botany at Annamalai University, did many experiments with Indian plants and music, with amazing results.
+Singh, head of the department of botany at Annamalai University, did many experiments with Indian plants and music.